kbroman/Talk_DataCleaning/transcript.md

 ## Draft transcript

+1. I'm an applied statistician working mostly in genetics.
-1. Data analysts spend a lot of time cleaning data, but few of us have had any formal training in that aspect of our work.
-Why is that?
+   I spend a lot of time cleaning data.
+Have any of us had formal training in data cleaning?
-   Some say data cleaning is difficult to generalize.
+   Some say that's because it is difficult to generalize.

 2. Hadley Wickham wrote, "Tidy data are all alike, but every messy dataset is messy in its own way."
 Now, he was talking about data